-People: Giving your clients the best possible experience
+- People: Giving your clients the best possible experience

 How to Structure Your Goals

-Goals: A goal is the result you seek to achieve by implementing the necessary strategies to get there.
+- Goals: A goal is the result you seek to achieve by implementing the necessary strategies to get there.
 Goals define the destination, help you change your mindset to get to that destination, and create the need for specific tactics to get there.

 - What was your biggest success?

-- What were your sources of business?
+- What were some of your biggest challenges

 - What do you wish you had done but did not?

-The 3 P’s for Loan Officer Business Planning
+The 5 P’s for Loan Officer Business Planning